AdamCrabtree/LibrarianProject/readme.md

 ## Synopsis

-This  is a full library system written in C# with WPF allowing users to log in, check out books and get notifications when the books are due through email.
+This  is a full library system written in C# with Windows Forms allowing users to log in, check out books and get notifications when the books are due through email.
 Administrators can add/edit books and return books along with checking them out.
 The root administrator can create new users along with all previous privileges.